pjuzeliunas/nilan-hk/README.md

 ## Set `nilan-hk` up as a service

-If you want Nilan-HK to be running in the background and start automatically after every reboot, then you have to make it a service.
+If you want Nilan-HK to be running in background and to start automatically after every reboot, then you have to make it a service.
 Steps are for Raspbian OS, but you can use them for inspiration on other OS too.